Brown Living Room Ideas and Designs

 Item 1 of 2

-This is an example of a modern open plan living room in London with concrete flooring, a wood burning stove and grey floors.
+This is an example of a contemporary open plan living room in Other with medium hardwood flooring, a standard fireplace, a brick fireplace surround and brown floors.

 Designed in 1805 by renowned architect Sir John Nash, this Grade II listed former coach house in the Devon countryside, sits on a south-facing hill, with uninterrupted views to the River Dart.